Matt Murray (English footballer)

-Matthew William Murray (born 2 May 1981) is an English former football goalkeeper.
-He spent his entire career at Wolverhampton Wanderers, making precisely 100 appearances, including one in the Premier League.
+Matthew William Murray (born 2 May 1981) is an English former professional footballer, sports reporter and pundit.

+As a player he was a football goalkeeper who spent his entire career at Wolverhampton Wanderers, making 100 appearances for the club in all competitions, including one in the Premier League.
+During his twelve-year spell with the club he spent time on loan with Slough Town, Kingstonian, Tranmere Rovers, Hereford United.
+He was capped five times by England U21 before 2003 and 2005.

 His career was curtailed by numerous injuries, and he retired at the age of 29.
 Since retiring, Murray has worked as a match reporter and in-studio summariser for Sky Sports News, and was the goalkeeping coach at the Nike Academy.

 Career

 Born in Solihull, Murray progressed through Wolves academy system to sign professional forms in 1998.
 The five-year contract he was given, aged 17, is the longest in the club's history for an academy graduate.

 However, his career failed to find its stride immediately as he was largely out of contention through injury.
 He suffered a cruciate knee injury just twenty minutes into a loan spell at non-league Kingstonian in October 2000 where he made his first professional appearance.

 He was promoted into Wolves' first team on 31 August 2002 against Wimbledon, deputising for the injured Michael Oakes and then kept his place through that season.
 The season ended with him producing a man-of-the-match performance in the Play-off final against Sheffield United on 26 May 2003.
 He produced a number of vital saves to help the club win 3–0 and gain promotion to the Premier League, the pick being a second-half penalty save from Michael Brown.

 On 16 August 2003, Murray made his only Premier League appearance as Wolves began the campaign with a 5–1 loss at Blackburn Rovers.
 He suffered an injury in that match, and Oakes then took his place in the team.
 He followed this up by debuting for England Under-21s, against Slovakia U21, the first of five under-21 caps.
 However, a back problem then a foot fracture wrecked this season.
 In the three years that followed the success of 2002–03, he only played five games for Wolves due to a variety of injuries.

 The goalkeeper next played in January 2005 but soon suffered another break to his foot, ruling him out for a further year.
 By March 2006 he was fit enough to be sent on loan to Tranmere Rovers, but was called back to Wolves within a month because of possible injuries to other goalkeepers.